umar15/node_task_2/README.md

 - add form view page that submit it to an api that save to database for current model

+8. Make a class called Controller_builder.js with function build.
+9. In build function, read the configuration.json and make the following for each model:

+- add route to handle get model
+- add route to handle create model
+- add route to handle update model
+- add route to handle delete model

-7. This need to be done today
+10. This need to be done today

 Example